StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 Introduction
 ============

 HTTP is running the world.
-It is used by humans actions or directly or below TLS in the case of HTTPS protocol.
+It is used by human's actions or, in the case of HTTPS protocol, directly or below TLS.
-It is also massively used by systems via REST API and other inter servers communications.
+It is also widely used by systems via REST API and other inter-server communications.

-One of the great force of HTTP is that the structure of message is really weak making it easy to develop a client.
+One of the great benifits of HTTP is the weak message structure which makes it easy to develop a client.
-It is a loose text based protocol and as such looks really like free text.
-This makes it highly adaptable but from a security point of view this complicate things.
-It is indeed complex to hunt something that can have multiple forms.
+It is a loose text-based protocol and as such looks very similar to free text.
+This makes it highly adaptable, but from a security point of view this complicates things.
+Hunting something that has multiple forms can be rather complex.

 Protocol overview
 =================

-In HTTP, the client is the first to send data via the way of an HTTP request.
-This message contains headers with a few mandatory fields and a lot of optional headers that are here to give more context to the server about the request so it can adapt its answer.
-And request contains an optional body.
+In HTTP, the client is the first to send data via an HTTP request.
+This message contains headers with a few mandatory fields and a lot of optional headers which give more context to the server about the request so it can adapt its answer.
+The request contains an optional body.
-The answer by the server has the same structure with headers and a body that is always because HTTP is about getting information from the server.
+The server responds with an answer that has the same structure with headers and a body.
+This is because HTTP is focused on getting information from the server.

-To consider how minimal requirements on requests are, let's look at this minimal request to google done via netcat where we ask for the home page ``/`` with protocol version ``1.1``:
+To see an example of the minimum requirements of a request is, let's look at this minimal request to google done via netcat where we ask for the home page ``/`` with protocol version ``1.1``:

 .. code-block::